 Nature Workshops with an IPE Model

-- Research study in progress of 5 workshops offered to ECE, OTA & PTA, Horticulture students
+- A research study was completed that involved 5 workshops offered to ECE, OTA & PTA, Horticulture students and the impact on interprofessional education on connecting with nature

 Places of Natural Discovery Conference (P.O.N.D)

 What is P.O.N.D?
-The Places of Natural Discovery Conference (P.O.N.D) Conference is presented by the Early Childhood Education program in partnership with the Arboretum and Centre for Urban Ecology.
+The Places of Natural Discovery Conference (P.O.N.D) Conference has been presented by the Early Childhood Education program in partnership with the Arboretum and Centre for Urban Ecology.

-The conference has grown in attendance over the years.
 Participants represent various front line ECE positions, supervisor and directors, kindergarten teachers, boards of education representatives, government policy researchers, family and community centres, and individual educators.
-Keynote presenters include experts in their field.
+Keynote presenters include experts in their field and many disciplines were represented: photographers, researchers, ECE's, Kindergarten teachers, new graduates, horticulturalists, landscape architects, playground inspectors and builders, parents, nature interpreters, authors, occupational therapists, artists and more.

-Participants enjoy workshops that vary in focus; the use of natural materials, planting with children, outdoor activities, and issues of outdoor playspace for children of varying abilities and more.
-Student work is displayed over the lunch hour as well as a nature based silent auction which raises money for student initiatives at Humber.
+Participants enjoyed workshops that varied in focus; the use of natural materials, planting with children, outdoor activities, and issues of outdoor playspace for children of varying abilities and more.
+Student work was displayed as well as a nature based silent auctions which raised money for student initiatives in nature at Humber.

 Nature programs and events are offered to childcare centres, schools and community groups.